-On an early Sunday morning, 54 years ago, I walked into the music library at KARD FM in Wichita, Kansas and found a stack of new albums that needed to be listened to, cataloged, and annotated with a short description of the type of music on each cut: uptempo, lush, ballad, vocal, male, female, choral, duet—categories like that.
+Long before sunrise on a Sunday morning 50-some years ago, I walked into the music library at KARD FM in Wichita, Kansas and found a stack of new albums that needed to be listened to, cataloged, and annotated with a short description of the type of music on each cut: uptempo, lush, ballad, vocal, male, female, choral, duet—categories like that.
 I was a junior at Southeast High School and nights—Monday through Friday—I hosted a four-hour dinner-music show on the station.
 I had short on-air shifts on the weekends and on Sunday mornings I updated the library with the new albums the station had received from music publishers and record labels over the previous week.

 In the stack of LPs, I found an RCA Victor album titled The Happiest Sound in Town.
 Listening to it, I discovered Marilyn Maye—a singer whose voice, delivery, and musical storytelling continues to bring me joy to this day.

 Reading the background sheet included with the album, I learned that Maye was a fellow Kansan, born in Wichita in 1928, and was living in Kansas City where—many years earlier—she’d come to the attention of Steve Allen.
 He invited her to perform on his television show, Tonight.
 Shortly after that appearance, she was signed by RCA Victor.
 And Tonight became the Tonight Show with Johnny Carson where she appeared a record-breaking 76 times.